shawnweisfeld/20191019_Bots/docs/chapter02/02-buildit.md

     ![new topic close](./img/mlbot09.png)

 19. The title for our topic will be "Story 1" and the description will be "this topic will show the user the first story".
-Like the close topic, this topic will not have any trigger phrases, so you can just start editing the conversation.
+Like the close topic, this topic will not have any trigger phrases, so you can just start authoring the conversation.

     ![new topic close](./img/mlbot13.png)